Paint Lick Presbyterian Church

 Today, Garrard County remains a predominantly rural area with a focus on agriculture.
 The county takes pride in its historical landmarks, including the Old Garrard County Jail and the Garrard County Courthouse.
 As the community continues to evolve, it cherishes its past and strives to balance preservation with progress.

-This timeline provides a concise overview of the key events in the history of Garrard County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Garrard County, Kentucky.